bwalshe/simple_http_server/README.md

 our epoll watches for that connection fd.
 This is important as file descriptors get reused for new connections, and we don't want a response intended for one of our old connections to be sent to a new one.

+# Some limitations of this implementation
+This implementation was something I put together in a few days to get a better understanding of non-blocking IO and responding to events in real time.
+As such, it has quite a few rough edges.
+Most of these, I just don't care about - I could fix them, but then I would be moving away from the subject that I was trying to learn about.
+There is however one galling issue that I want to discuss.

+Throughout this project I have made the assumption that each connection would consist of a single request and a single response, and that both the request and the response would be sent using a single call to `read()` or `write()` each.
+Real HTTP traffic is more complicated than this, as it is possible for both the client and the server to stream their data, meaning that multiple request and/or response messages are needed.

+Even if we forget about streaming and assume the client and server are going to each only send a single message.
+It is possible that a single call to `read/write` might not be enough to get the data.
+The messages used in developing this server are small, and I have only tested it over the local network, but if the messages were larger and the network was slower, it is possible that a request might not have finished sending by the time we come to read it.

+In the case of event driven IO, when we first create a file descriptor for an incoming connection, we also set a watch for an `EPOLLIN` event on that file descriptor.
+The `EPOLLIN` event is sent *as soon* as there is data waiting on the FD, but it makes no promises about how much data is there.
+It is possible that only a few bytes had arrived by the time we get the epoll event and start trying to read.

+On top of this, the current implementation actually reads and parses the request in the conductor thread, instead of using one of the threads form the thread pool.
+A more realistic implementation would incrementally read from the connection into a buffer until it either has a full request or generates an error.
+Then it could use a thread on the pool to parse that request and generate the response.
+When the response was ready, that would also need to be incrementally written to the connection until it was all gone.
+I don't think this would be fundamentally different to the current implementation, but it would require quite a bit more book-keeping.

+# Summary

+In this document I demonstrated a few different things that need to work together in order to have a web server that can respond efficiently to events in real time.
+The first thing is performing IO across the network.
+This uses the sockets interface to manage the connections, and writing to the connections uses the same interface as writing to a file.
+The next part of the puzzle is being able to handle multiple connections at once.
+This is done using threads, and in order to eliminate the delay associated with creating new threads and to prevent too many threads from being created at once, a thread pool can be used to pass jobs to a set of threads of fixed size that are created at start-up.
+The low-level IO operations are handled by the kernel, which is separate to the threads, which are part of *userspace*.
+This means that the threads are effectively idle during IO operations while they wait for the kernel to finish sending/receiving data.
+By setting IO into non-blocking mode, we can tell the threads to stop waiting around for IO to finish and go do something else.
+If we do this, then it needs to be carefully controlled or errors will occur.
+Using `epoll` allows us to monitor what is going on in the kernel, and have it send events when our connections are ready for each of the IO operations that we want to perform.